Tonaion02/Excali-Fan/README.md

 The repository is structured as follows:
 - **app directory**: In this directory there is the code that implement the communication between clients, the storing of loaded boards and the front-end that is distributed to clients.
 - **functions** dir: In this directory there is the code of the Azure Functions.
-- **ops** dir: In this directory, there is all the necessary bash scripts to deploy/undeploy resources from Azure.
+- **ops** dir: In this directory, there are all the necessary bash scripts to deploy/undeploy resources from Azure.